algoverzum/problemset/topics/string/string-slices-2/statement/statement.en.md

 ## String Slices 2
 On a deserted planet, a ruin is discovered.
 At the top of the gate of the ruin you see a code word at least 3 letters long.
 And around the gate are 6 panels.
 Answer the questions on all 6 panels. <br />
-a) write the first and last letter of the first row!<br />
+a) In the first line, print the first and last letter.<br />
-b) in the second line, write the first and the second backwards!<br />
+b) In the second line, print the word backwards.<br />
-c) write every third letter in the third row!<br />
+c) In the third line, print every third letter.<br />
-d) in the fourth line, write the first half (if it is odd length, the middle character should no longer be in it)!<br />
+d) In the fourth line, print the first half of the word (if it is odd length, the middle character should not be included).<br />
-e) in the fifth line, write the second half of the letter (if it is odd, the middle character should be in it)!
+e) In the fifth line, print the second half of the letter (if it is odd length, the middle character should be included)!

 ### Input
-The input contains a single word $S$.
+The input contains a single word $S$, its length is denoted by $N$ below.

 ### Output
-Write 5 words, each on a separate line.
+Print 5 words, each on a separate line.

 ### Constraints
-* $3 \le S.size() \le 1000$
+* $3 \le N \le 1000$

 ### Example input
-    almafalevel
+    shaihulud

 ### Example output
-    al
+    sd
-    levelafamla
+    duluhiahs
-    mav
+    aud
-    almaf
+    shai
-    alevel
+    hulud